ircdocs/modern-irc/index.md

 The [`PASS`](#pass-command) command is not required for the connection to be registered, but if included it MUST precede the latter of the NICK and USER commands.

 The [`NICK`](#nick-command) and [`USER`](#user-command) commands are used to set the user's nickname, username, and "real name".
-Unless the registration is suspended by a CAP negotiation or the server is waiting to complete another lookup (such as hostname or ident), these commands will end the registration process immediately.
+Unless the registration is suspended by a CAP negotiation or the server is waiting to complete a lookup of client information (such as hostname or ident), these commands will end the registration process immediately.

 Upon successful completion of the registration process, the server MUST send the [`RPL_WELCOME`](#rplwelcome-001) `(001)`, [`RPL_YOURHOST`](#rplyourhost-002) `(002)`, [`RPL_CREATED`](#rplcreated-003) `(003)`, [`RPL_MYINFO`](#rplmyinfo-004) `(004)`, and at least one [`RPL_ISUPPORT`](#rplisupport-005) `(005)` numeric to the client.
 The server SHOULD also send the Message of the Day ([`MOTD`](#motd-command)) if one exists (or [`ERR_NOMOTD`](#errnomotd-422) if it does not), and MAY send other numerics.